henrydatei/heston-moments-pdf/python/expansion_test.md

 ![alt text](cf_expansion.png)
 - fit is not good
-- skewness has wrong sign (?), GC expansion seems to suffer from the same problem, middle of distribution is on the wrong side
+- for lognormal, main mass of pdf is on wrong side